lief-project/LIEF/doc/sphinx/tutorials/05_elf_infect_plt_got.rst

-05 - Infecting the plt/got
+05 - Infecting the PLT/GOT
 --------------------------

 The objective of this tutorial is to hook an imported function in an ELF binary.

-Scripts and materials are available here: `materials <https://github.com/lief-project/tutorials/tree/master/05_ELF_infect_plt-got>`_

-By Romain Thomas - `@rh0main <https://twitter.com/rh0main>`_

 -----

-Hooking imported functions by infecting the ``.got`` section is a well-known technique [#f1]_ [#f2]_ and this tutorial will be focused on its implementation using LIEF.
+Hooking imported functions by infecting the ``.got`` section is a well-known technique [#f1]_ [#f2]_, and this tutorial focuses on its implementation using LIEF.

-These figures illustrate the ``plt/got`` mechanism:
+These figures illustrate the PLT/GOT mechanism:

 .. figure:: ../_static/tutorial/05/pltgot.png
   :align: center

-  With lazy binding, the first time that the function is called the ``got`` entry redirects to the plt instruction.
+  With lazy binding, the first time the function is called, the ``got`` entry redirects to the PLT instruction.

 .. figure:: ../_static/tutorial/05/pltgot3.png
   :align: center

-  The Second time, ``got`` entry holds the address in the shared library.
+  The second time, the ``got`` entry holds the address in the shared library.

-Basically the infection is done in two steps:
+Basically, the infection is done in two steps:

-  * Firstly, we inject our hook
+  * First, we inject our hook.
-  * Secondly, we redirect the targeted function to our hook by patching the ``got``
+  * Second, we redirect the targeted function to our hook by patching the ``got``.

-It can be summed up by the following figure:
+This can be summarized by the following figure:

 .. figure:: ../_static/tutorial/05/pltgot2.png
   :align: center

-As example, we will use a basic *crackme* which performs a :manpage:`memcmp(3)` on the flag and user's input.
+As an example, we will use a basic *crackme* that performs a :manpage:`memcmp(3)` on the flag and user input.

 .. code-block:: cpp